How to Write Effective Use Cases?

 Wireframe created

-9. Go back to the scenario editor by clicking on the triangle button next to the step title.
+9. Go back to the scenario editor by clicking the triangle button next to the step title.

 Go back to scenario editor

-Finished, and you can see the thumbnail of your wireframe appear in the scenario editor.
+When finished, you can see the thumbnail of your wireframe appear in the scenario editor.

 Wireframe added